 Anything can be a "mindfulness cue" - make a pen mark on the back of your hand!

 When you see or hear your cue, pause.
 Ask where your attention is at, and take a minute to explore the answer.
 Is it caught up in your mind, lost in thoughts and emotions?
 If so, bring it back to the present moment, and whatever you are doing right here and now.

-As you train yourself to do this, the next step is bringing it to daily situations that trigger the actions and reactions you find unskillful.
+As you train yourself to do this, the next step is bringing it to daily situations that trigger the behavior (including actions and reactions) you find unskillful.

 When those situations occur, make your first response be to pause.
-Ask where your attention is at - is it being dragged down a path fueled by thought and emotion?
+Ask where your attention is at - is it being dragged down a path fueled by thoughts and emotions?
 If so, recognize you are now observing this activity, and - because you are aware of what's happening - you no longer have to follow it.

 In summary, there are two parts to the equation.
-Developing the skill through meditation, and apply the skill through mindfulness.
+Developing the skill through meditation, and apply the skill through being mindful.
 To see the benefits of your practice, you need to do both.